ray-project/ray/doc/source/rllib-algorithms.rst

 ---------------------------------------
 |pytorch| |tensorflow|
 `[paper] <https://openreview.net/pdf?id=r1lyTjAqYX>`__ `[implementation] <https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/r2d2.py>`__
+R2D2 allows running the DQN algorithm with an RNN model (e.g. an LSTM).
+Sequences of a fixed length are stored in the replay buffer and takens from there for RNN-based learning updates.
 R2D2 can be scaled by increasing the number of workers.
 All of the DQN improvements evaluated in `Rainbow <https://arxiv.org/abs/1710.02298>`__ are available, though not all are enabled by default.

 Tuned examples: `CartPole-v0 <https://github.com/ray-project/ray/blob/master/rllib/tuned_examples/dqn/cartpole-r2d2.yaml>`__